-Herndon: Herndon has conducted a stream clean-up, promoted pedestrian and bike use in downtown and installed of debris was removed from the portion of the New River running through the city.
+Herndon: Herndon has conducted a stream clean-up, promoted pedestrian and bike use in downtown and installed additional buffer and wetlands plantings after a pond expansion project at its golf course.

 Radford approved a conservation easement for Wildwood Park, which includes more than 50 acres of land in the city.